jacpaysinger/azure-creatingVMs/README.md

 <a href="https://ibb.co/qBQyHSn"><img src="https://i.ibb.co/R2wvXFS/Untitled-7.png" alt="Untitled-7" border="0"></a>
 </p>
 <p>
 Select to add a new rule.
 Change the "destination port ranges" field to " * " (this represents "any").
 Edit the name of this rule to "DANGER_AllowAnyCustomAnyInbound" and select "Add" to add this new rule.
-Repeat the exact same steps for VM2 (linux-vm).
+Repeat the same steps for VM2 (linux-vm).
 </p>
 <br />